aUniqueUser/TF2-RPC/README.md

 Make sure you are launching the game with the `-condebug` launch option.
 Launch options can be set by right-clicking Team Fortress 2 in your Steam Library, clicking properties, and clicking Set Launch Options.
 This launch option tells TF2 to leave a log file, which this program can then read.

 Credits
 ---

-Log file reading is powered by: https://github.com/six8/pytailer
+Log file reading uses:
+https://github.com/six8/pytailer

-GUI is done by:
+GUI uses:
 https://github.com/robertlugg/easygui